Key Stage 4 Courses

 The subjects which count towards the EBacc are English (Language and Literature), Mathematics, two Sciences, a Modern Foreign Language (French or Spanish) and a Humanity subject (History or Geography) – six specific GCSE qualifications in total.

 In addition, students are guided towards an appropriate mix of other optional courses from a range of GCSE and vocational qualifications.
-During 2020, these optional courses include:
+These optional courses include:

 - Art and Design: Fine Art